Places to visit in Istanbul during Hair Transplant Procedure

 Dolmabahçe Palace was used as a place where the Ottoman Captain-Derya anchored the gems during the imperial period and then turned into a unique garden.
 During the Republican era, it has a great importance since Ataturk stayed there during his visits to Istanbul and closed his eyes to the life in this palace.

-The Galata Tower is one of the oldest towers in the world and was built by the Byzantine Emperor Anastasius.
+Galat tower is one of the most important historical monument, also it is one of the oldest tower around the world.
 In the first half of the 17th century, during the period of IV.
 Murat period, Hezarfen Ahmet Çelebi flew to Üsküdar-Doğancılar from the Galata Tower in 1638, wearing his eagle wings on his back after he had carried out flight exercises by observing the winds in Okmeydanı.
 This flight was welcomed with interest in Europe.
 The tower, which is among the priorities of the tourists coming to Istanbul, allows to see Istanbul.